OPA067/DUQ/README.md

 <div align="left">

-# DUQ: Dual Uncertainty Quantification for Text-Video Retrieval
+# Dual Uncertainty Quantification for Text-Video Retrieval

 Our paper ```DUQ:Dual Uncertainty Quantification for Text-Video Retrieval``` has been accepted by IJCAI 2025.
 In this paper, we propose a novel Dual Uncertainty Quantification (DUQ) model that separately handles uncertainties in intra-pair interaction and inter-pair exclusion.
 Specifically, to enhance intra-pair interaction, we propose an intra-pair similarity uncertainty module to provide similarity-based trustworthy predictions and explicitly model this uncertainty.